Podcast: Download

 To do it right, draw out a floor plan of your chosen building.
 It doesn’t have to be perfect, just recognizable enough for you to recognize a distinct route.
 Try to move from the inside out and avoid crossing your path.

-How To Use The Magnetic Journey Method For
+How To Use The Magnetic Memory Method For

 Learning Your Foreign Language

-Next, get together the vocabulary you want to memorize.
+Next, gather the vocabulary you want to memorize.
 It can be random words or a list based on themes like travel.
-You can also memorize lists of verbs, nouns, adjectives or all of the preposition.
+You can also memorize lists of verbs, nouns, adjectives or all of the prepositions.

 Finally, you create a “Magnetic Bridging Figure.”
 Base your Magnetic Bridging Figure on a real person or an actor for best results.